Philippa Tattersall

-Major Philippa "Pip" Joan Angel Tattersall is a Scottish soldier, born 1975 in Tarland, Aberdeenshire.
+Philippa "Pip" Joan Angel Tattersall (born 1975 in Hampstead, London) is an English soldier.
 She is the first woman to succeed in the 9-week All Arms Commando Course, joining the main manoeuvre formation, 3 Commando Brigade.

 Tattersall successfully completed the course in May 2002 after two previous failed attempts.
-She serves in the Educational and Training Services Branch of the Adjutant General's Corps.
+She served in the Educational and Training Services Branch of the Adjutant General's Corps.

 Tattersall swam the English Channel in 2006 and won a silver medal in the 2009 British Snowboarding championships.